-Infectious Disease Outlook (COVID-19)......
+Infectious Disease Outlook (COVID-19).....
 The World Health Organization has declared a pandemic following the outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus (the "Pandemic"), which is currently affecting many parts of the world, including the United States and Texas.
-As described herein under "INVESTMENT CONSIDERATIONS - Infectious Disease Outlook (COVID-19)", federal, state and local governments have all taken actions to respond to the Pandemic, including disaster declarations by both the President of the United States and the Governor of Texas.
-Such actions are focused on limiting instances where the public can congregate or interact with each other, which affects economic growth within Texas.
+As described herein under "INVESTMENT CONSIDERATIONS -Infectious Disease Outlook (COVID-19)," federal, state and local governments have all taken actions to respond to the Pandemic, including disaster declarations by both the President of the United States and the Governor of Texas.

-Since the disaster declarations were made, the Pandemic has negatively affected travel, commerce, and financial markets locally and globally, and is widely expected to continue negatively affecting economic growth and financial markets worldwide and within Texas.
+Since the disaster declarations were made, the Pandemic has negatively affected travel, commerce, and financial markets locally and globally, and may continue negatively affecting economic growth and financial markets worldwide and within Texas.